anacolla2/PrettyPDF-AnasVersionn/README.md

+# AnasVersion
+Modified PrettyPDF to include DATA604 and 608 logo at CUNY SPS for Spring Semester

 # PrettyPDF

 Quarto extension for a template to generate a PDF with (pretty) styling using LaTeX.
 Use `PrettyPDF-pdf` as the format if using LaTeX.